California Car Accident Laws

 Understanding California’s Fault System

 California operates under a fault system for car accidents.
 This means that the person who is legally at fault for the accident is responsible for the damages.
-Identifying who is at fault is crucial, as it directly influences the claim process.
+Identifying the at-fault driver is crucial, as it directly influences the claim process.
 Typically, the at-fault driver’s insurance company will pay for repairs, medical expenses, and other losses, such as lost wages and pain and suffering.

 Although you must report the accident to the insurance company, consulting with an experienced car accident lawyer beforehand is vital.
 Anything you say to your insurer could be interpreted as an admission of fault, potentially compromising your claim.